-Chock-full of azure-tinged activities, Ambergris Caye has long been a laidback diver’s enclave filled with fresh seafood, lively beach bars, cobblestone streets and and zero ostentatiousness.
-Belize as a whole has largely flown under the radar in the Caribbean, save for those who enjoyed Mother Nature’s best kept secret all for themselves—until now.
+Chock-full of azure-tinged activities, Ambergris Caye has long been a laidback diver’s enclave filled with fresh seafood, lively beach bars, cobblestone streets, and zero ostentatiousness.
+Belize as a whole has largely flown under the radar in the Caribbean, save for those who enjoyed Mother Nature’s best-kept secret all for themselves—until now.
 These days, the country’s number one tourism destination continues to bubble with hip, smart energy, attracting new restaurants, retail, and even exciting hotels such as Alaia Belize, an Autograph Hotel from Marriott.
 And with a burgeoning culinary tourism scene on the island beckoning the best fusions in tow, Matachica Resort & Spa is carving its way through with the reimagined Mambo Bistro menu: the beachside casual partner to its reinvented white tablecloth Mambo Restaurant.

 France meets French Canada on a beach in Belize

 Spearheaded by Chef Léon Cerredo (right) from Paris, France, and Baker and Pastry Chef Stephen Lighter (middle)—son of resort hotelier, Daniel Lighter—they’re bringing French training to the beaches of San Pedro, Belize with a tropical twist.
 For those of you unfamiliar with Matachica, the anti-generic beach resort lies just 5 miles outside of Ambergris Caye’s town, San Pedro.
 Here, its Belize Barrier Reef-facing Northern coast is dotted with 32 self-contained thatched casitas and villas—honeyed with punchy primary hues to match their namesake fruit.